 Self-service HR was once the preserve of big companies with big budgets.
-But today – thanks to the Cloud – costs for these systems have come down and are affordable for businesses of all sizes.
+But today – thanks to the Cloud – costs for these self-service HR systems have come down and are affordable for businesses of all sizes.

 The benefits of adopting Employee Self Service (ESS) and Manager Self Service (MSS) are huge.
 They speed up processes, cut down on paperwork, reduce administration, allow for instant checks on holiday availability and much more.
 In short, they save you time and money and take a lot of pressure off your HR department.